The overall goal of the Arts Therapy project is to increase the resilience of the asylum seekers. More specifically, this intervention aims to:

 - 24 local caregivers, Staff Members of The Spanish Red Cross.

-- Organize and run a total of 9 group arts therapy cycles of 10 sessions each for asylum seekers residing in Reception Centers and Independent Living Houses operated and managed by The Spanish Red Cross in Málaga (Spain);
+- Organized and ran 91 group art-therapy sessions for 21 refugee and migrant children (5-14 ages), 15 teens (11-16 ages), 15 young adults (18-23 ages), and 17 adults (25+), residing in Reception Centers and Independent Living Houses operated and managed by The Spanish Red Cross in Málaga (Spain);

-- Activate the The-Train-The-Trainer Program (TTT) focused primarily in using Arts Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees;
+- Activated the The-Train-The-Trainer Program (TTT) focused primarily in using Arts Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees, and organized 7 training sessions for 19 humanitarian officers and caregivers of The Spanish Red Cross;

-- Lead an M&E Process, in consultation with The Spanish Red Cross, to check on progress and make appropriate recommendations for future program planning.
+- Conducted a pre-post evaluation process, in consultation with The Spanish Red Cross, to check on progress on the young beneficiaries and make appropriate recommendations for future program planning.